holtgrewe/tracdox/trac-sphinx/source/Tutorial/JournalSet.rst

 The :dox:`JournaledSet` is a specialization of the :dox:`StringSet` which can be used exactly as such but also provides some additional functions optimized to work with :dox:`JournaledString JournaledStrings`.
 The general interface is equal to the interface of the StringSet.
 But it also provides some interfaces specialized for the use of Journaled Strings.
-One of these interfaces is the :dox:`JournaledString#join join` function which journales a contained Journaled String to the previously set global reference.
+One of these interfaces is the :dox:`JournaledSet#join join` function which journales a contained Journaled String to the previously set global reference.
 The following code snippet demonstrates the usage of the Journal Set and how to join a sequence to the previously set reference sequence.

 As usual we include the necessary headers.